 Yes.
 The one type of positive information creditors most like to see in credit reports is credit payment history.
 If you have a credit card, use it every month.
 (Make small purchases and pay them off to avoid interest charges.)
 If you don't have a credit card, apply for one.
-Department stores and gasoline companies are more likely to issue accounts with low credit-so this is often a good place to start.
-Another option is getting a friend or relative to act as cosigner or guarantor.
-Or, consider a secured credit card (you deposit money with a bank, and the bank issues a credit card with a credit limit that is a percentage of your deposit).
-Some secured cards don't report to the credit bureaus, though, so check firstotherwise the card won't help build your credit.
+If your application is rejected, try to find a cosigner or apply for a secured card-where you deposit some money into a savings account, then get a credit card with a line of credit close to the amount you deposited.
 But don't apply for new credit before getting back on your feet.
 Defaulting on new credit will only make matters worse.